tox-dev/pipdeptree/README.rst

     $ pipdeptree -f --warn silence | grep -E '^[a-zA-Z0-9\-]+' > requirements.txt

-The freeze flag will also not output the hyphens for child dependencies, so you could dump the complete output of ``pipdeptree -f`` to the requirements.txt file making the file human-friendly (due to indentations) as well as pip-friendly.
+The freeze flag will not prefix child dependencies with hyphens, so you could dump the entire output of ``pipdeptree -f`` to the requirements.txt file thus making it human-friendly (due to indentations) as well as pip-friendly.

 .. code-block:: bash